-Many robots are being created to take over mundane, unskilled, and dangerous work.
+That's because most robots are being created to take over mundane, unskilled, and often dangerous work.
 Teachers don’t need to grade papers to be teachers; they need to teach skills and information tailored to each student in their care.
 A robot can mark those exams each week.
-Electrical engineers do not need to work on live wires and high voltage power lines to be electrical engineers.
-They can direct drones or other robotics to step in the way of possible electrocution.
+Electrical engineers do not need to work on live wires and high voltage power lines to be electrical engineers; they can direct drones or other robotics to step in the way of possible electrocution.
 And let’s not pretend that the best part of your day is data importing and reporting.
 It’s not, it can be automated, and you can use your valuable time elsewhere.

 What the immediate future holds for us is most likely a partnership with robots.
 The adoption of collaborative robots, or cobots, is expected to grow by 40 percent each year over the next five years.
 The big reason why is because cobots can make the shop floor a lot safer, taking on tasks that may be too hard and laborious for people.

 Of course, humans will still be on the shop floor, working alongside these robots.
 We'll be in charge of monitoring data, implementing processes, ensuring quality control, and tending to the more emotional and strategic aspects of the business.

 A Good Sign?

 So robots definitely have a place in industry.
 But are they taking over?
 While robots have undoubtedly become more prevelant in recent years, a recent report from the Association for Advancing Automation indicates that this may actually be a positive sign for the workforce.

 During non-recessionary periods of years since 1996, the use of robots in manufacturing is actually associated with increased employment.
 Thus, the idea that of robots replacing humans isn't accurate, more to the point, robots spur the need for more humans.

 Source: Association for Advancing Automation, Robots Fuel the Next Wave of U.S. Productivity and Job Growth